-The Congregational Care Team’s focus is to foster a climate of caring within the congregation by deepening relationships, encouraging shared vulnerability, and mobilizing people to respectfully respond to needs in keeping with the abundant compassion of the congregation.
+The Congregational Care Team’s mission is to foster a supportive, connected community of mutual care.
+We facilitate connections for deepening relationships, encouraging shared vulnerability, and mobilizing people to respectfully respond to needs in keeping with the abundant compassion of the congregation.

 What We Do